The Illusion of Forgetting: Attack Unlearned Diffusion via Initial Latent Variable Optimization: Experiments

-\textbf{Datasets.} In line with standard testing protocols, we incorporate the I2P dataset \cite{schramowski2023safe} and NSFW56K \cite{li2024safegen} into evaluations.
-To ensure comprehensive experimentation, we use additional datasets (e.g., NSFW-High, Nude-118, STOB) collected by ourselves.
-Details available in Appendix~\ref{app:datasets}.
+\textbf{Datasets.} We adopt NSFW-High and STOB (\textbf{St}yle and \textbf{Ob}ject) datasets for our experiments.
+NSFW-High is constructed by merging and filtering I2P \cite{schramowski2023safe} and NSFW56K \cite{li2024safegen} datasets.
+STOB covers multiple object and style concepts, each concept having at least 500 prompts generated by Deepseek v3.2.\footnote{\url{https://chat.deepseek.com} (last access: 2025/12)} Reference images are collected from the Internet.
+Details are provided in Appendix~\ref{app:datasets}.

-\textbf{Implements.} For consistency and reproducibility, we adopt L1 loss and Cosine loss as the default computations for DCL and DML, respectively.
-We set 100 inference steps for image generation, and only compute the loss at the 60th step in our default setup.
-Unless otherwise stated, the default surrogate model and DDIM model are publicly available SDv1.4 \cite{SDv1.4}.
+\textbf{Implements.} For consistency and reproducibility, we set 50 inference steps for image generation, and only compute the loss at t=30 in our default setup.
+Unless otherwise stated, the default surrogate model and DDIM model are publicly available vanilla SDv1.4 \cite{SDv1.4}.
 All experiments are conducted on 4 V100 GPUs, each equipped with 32 GB of memory.